 The African-American Orchestra Fellowship is designed to enhance the career development of African-American musicians.
 Fellows perform in the orchestra, work closely with coaches and mentors, participate in mock auditions, and represent the DSO in the community.

 The African-American Orchestra Fellowship is supported by The Andrew W. Mellon Foundation.
-In 2018, the DSO was happy to announce the expansion of the program from one Fellow to two thanks to the support of The Andrew W. Mellon Foundation.
+In 2018, the DSO was pleased to announce the expansion of the program from one Fellow position to two positions, thanks to the support of The Andrew W. Mellon Foundation.

 Previous African-American Orchestra Fellows include, but are not limited to:

 - Kenneth Thompkins – Principal Trombone, Detroit Symphony Orchestra

 - Alexander Laing – Principal Clarinet, Phoenix Symphony

 - Douglas Cardwell – Principal Timpani, New Mexico Philharmonic